Skip to main content

 • Skin temp +2.7 °F deviation, sympathetic thermoregulation

 The system named what got in the way of the read and what would close it.
-That's a verdict.
+That's an evidence-bounded read.

 Next useful step.
 Four consecutive low-stress nights with matched sleep duration and full stack compliance, the cleanest comparison the data hasn't seen yet.